-Your surviving spouse may elect, in writing, filed with the Trustees before pension payments begin, to defer the Preretirement Surviving Spouse Benefit payments to no later than the first of the month in which you would have reached age 701⁄2.
-The amount payable at that time will be determined as described above, except that the benefit will be paid under the terms of the Plan when you last worked an Hour of Service and will be calculated as if you had retired with a 50% Husband-and-Wife Pension on the day before your surviving qualified spouse's payments are to begin, and died the next day.
+Your surviving spouse may elect, in writing, filed with the Trustees before pension payments begin, to defer the Preretirement Surviving Spouse Benefit payments to no later than the first of the month in which you would have reached age 701⁄2 (the SECURE Act increased this to age 72 if you turn age 701⁄2 after December 31, 2019).
+The amount payable at that time will be determined as described above, except that the benefit will be paid under the terms of the Plan when you last worked an Hour of Service and will be calculated as if you had retired with a 50% Joint-and-Survivor Spousal Pension on the day before your surviving qualified spouse's payments are to begin, and died the next day.